 1964 – 1968

-In 1964, Weber upgraded the metal handle on the lid to a wooden one.
-This kettle style (1964-1980) are refereed to as “MBH” kettles for “Metal Bowl Handle”.
+This kettle style (1964-1980) are refered to as “MBH” kettles.
+This stands for “Metal Bowl Handle”.
 The first wood handles were made from walnut.
 Vintage Weber Kettles from this era had metal thumbscrews that held the aluminum legs in their sockets.
 The wooden handles were held on with 2 small rivets.

 In 1968, Weber introduced the Imperial Sequoia.
 The sequoia is another grill mounted in a wheeled cart; however the sequoia carts were made from wood.
 The sequoia came in a couple different varieties.
 The black kettled version came in a red cart, while the red, avocado, and brown kettles came in a brown cart.